Planting Hostas: A Complete Guide

 How to Grow Hostas

 Hostas are relatively easy to care for.
 Once planted, they quickly become established pieces of your landscape, and they'll happily grow for years.
-These plants are relatively carefree in terms of soli and light requirements, too.
-They are regularly browsed by wildlife, and are susceptible to slugs, so you may need to institute a bit of pest control.When to Plant Hostas
+These plants are relatively carefree in terms of soil and light requirements, too.
+They are regularly browsed by wildlife and are susceptible to slugs, so you may need to institute a bit of pest control.When to Plant Hostas

 Hostas have a clumping root system that grows out as the plant grows up.
 They don't need to be divided for the health of the plant, but you can definitely divide hostas to maintain a neater appearance.
 And, you may just find that you want offshoots of your favorite hostas in different locations around your garden—or, you might need to share a few baby hostas with your jealous friends and neighbors.When to Divide Hostas